harvard-library/ecru/SolrFieldsDefinitions.md

-# Fields available through Ecru
+# Solr Fields Defintions

-Below is a table of the fields available from the Solr database available to Ecru.
+Below is a table of the fields defined in the **ecru_v2.schema** in the Solr database.
 All dates are in [ISO 8601 combined date time format](https://en.wikipedia.org/wiki/ISO_8601 "Link to wikipedia article").
+Any field marked as *Indexed* can be used to created native solr search and faceting queries.
+All fields can, of course, be used with a native solr query using the **fl** parameter.

 Field Name | Indexed? | Stored? | Course? | Reading | Comment
 :---------- | :--------: | :-------: | :-------: | ------- | ----